estifanos-si/Paxos/README.md

-# Distributed Systems Programing Final Project
+# Paxos Implementation

 ## Description

     This is an implementaion of the paxos consensus algorithm using GO.
 Implemented in this project is the core paxos algorithm, along with multi-paxos algorithm, which is based on the paxos algorithm but has additional functionalities.

     The multi-paxos algorithm uses multiple instances of a single paxos algorithm to implement a replicated state machine (or achieve state machine replication).